andrewchambers/bupstash/doc/man/bupstash-rm.1.md

   the appropriate environment variables are set, `$BUPSTASH_QUERY_CACHE`, `$XDG_CACHE_HOME/.cache/bupstash/bupstash.qcache` or `$HOME/.cache/bupstash/bupstash.qcache`.

+* --ids-from-stdin:
+  Remove items with IDs read from stdin, one per line, instead of executing a query.

 * --allow-many:
   By default bupstash refuses to remove multiple items from a single query, this flag disables that safety feature.